 Africa, Asia, Australia

 Colorful nectar-feeding birds that pollinate many tropical flowers.
+Sunbirds are important pollinators in tropical and subtropical regions, visiting a wide variety of flowering plants.

 Danaus plexippus